cumin777/godot_game_test/README.md

 For now just download source code.
 Unpack it to your project.
-If have your own UI that you want you use then you only need *addons* dir.
+If have your own UI that you want to use then you only need *addons* dir.

 ## What do you need to know